Positive Cash Flow

-Let us take a moment to get familiar with the investment options, 401k, Roth IRA and traditional IRA.
-In some sense, Health Savings Accounts (HSAs) also fall in this category.
+Let us take a moment to get familiar with the investment options 401k, Roth IRA, and traditional IRA.
+In a sense, Health Savings Accounts (HSAs) also fall in this category.
 What sets these apart from regular investment accounts is the way you pay taxes.
-These options are said to be tax advantaged accounts.
+These options are said to be tax-advantaged accounts.
 The tax laws regulating them have been made in such a way as to encourage you to save by giving you tax incentives.

-The 401k is similar to the traditional IRA.
+A 401k is similar to a traditional IRA.
 You delay paying taxes until you take the money out.
 There are some significant differences, though, and we will get into that a little later.

 So which option is best?
 The short answer is that it depends.
 Of course, that is not very helpful, so let us look at the long answer.

 If your employer offers a 401k plan, you will want to know if they match any portion of your contributions.
 Some employers will match as much as the first 3 to 6 percent of your income that you choose to contribute to your 401k plan.
 If you contribute $100, they may contribute maybe $50.
 That is the same as getting a 50% return on your money instantly.

 That beats even high-interest credit cards, so if you have any of those left, it is OK to delay paying them off until you have fully exploited this option.
 A company match is hands down the best deal you can get.
 Start with that if it is available.